arian/amd-packager-php/README.md

 AMD Packager PHP
 ================

-A Tool to optimize your AMD JavaScript Modules.
+A Tool to optimize your [AMD JavaScript Modules](https://github.com/amdjs/amdjs-api/wiki/AMD).
+It will find the dependencies and package it into one file.

 CLI
 ---